-Parents will always be informed before a targeted intervention commences where it requires a pupil's presence before 8.40 am or after 4pm.
+Parents will be informed before a targeted intervention commences where it requires a pupil's presence before 8.40 am or after 4pm.
 Parents will not be routinely notified where curriculum/ cognition and learning targeted intervention occurs within the classroom or in a small group/ 1:1 during the timetabled subject which it supports.
-Should a curriculum/ cognition and learning targeted intervention require timetabling outside of that curriculum subject, parents would first be notified of the impact to their child's curriculum lessons.
+Should a curriculum/ cognition and learning targeted intervention require timetabling outside of that curriculum subject, parents would first be notified.
 Parents will be informed where Sensory/ Physical/ SEMH/ and/or social communication and interaction targeted interventions are being implemented to support a cohesive home-school approach.
 Parents may request to discuss the provision in place with their child's form tutor, the Inclusion Leader, or the relevant Head of School.

-Where short-term Targeted Interventions are not fully meeting the needs of a pupil and/or producing the progress required, discussions will occur with parents around potential next steps, whether that be needs investigation, referral to external professionals, or the escalation to longer term Level 3 Specialist Provision within school.
+Where short-term Targeted Interventions are not fully meeting the needs of a pupil and/or producing the progress required, discussions will occur with parents around potential next steps.
+This may include further needs investigation, referral to external professionals, or the escalation to longer term Level 3 Specialist Provision within school.